AlexandraNoriega/mybot_ws/README.md

 roslaunch mybot_navigation mybot_teleop.launch
 ``

 When you finish touring the map, we proceed to save it.
-Remember change the <archive_name> each mapping so as not to overwrite
+Remember change the <archive_name> each mapping to not overwrite files

 ``
 rosrun map_server map_saver -f ~/mybot_ws/src/mybot_navigation/maps/<archive_name>